mrOsamaIsmail/Scnary/README.md

 Scnry is a lightweight library I am developing for game asset management and overall scene serialization based solely on the YAML markup and using some already made YAML parsers Scnry uses  [jbeder's yaml-cpp ](https://github.com/jbeder/yaml-cpp) parser

+//-- PS : you might face a problem while linking the library that it would look for the functions using __declspec(dllimport) you'll have to specify that its a static link using #define YAML_CPP_STATIC_DEFINE

 # Project Structure

 **Yet to be Added**